Find Affordable College Courses

 Lynchburg, VA

 With a ranking of #7, Liberty University did quite well on this year’s best schools for social work students.
-Located in the small city of Lynchburg, Liberty University is a private not-for-profit college with a fairly large student population.
+Located in the small city of Lynchburg, Liberty University is a private not-for-profit college with a very large student population.

 On average, social work graduates from Liberty University take out $27,000 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $369, assuming that the borrower is on a 10-year repayment plan.